Womanizer Premium review: An amazing destination, via a slightly frustrating journey

 - Small nozzles made it difficult to keep in place on the clitoris

-- The suction is too noticeable, which can be distracting
+- Suction is noticeable, which can be distracting

 Womanizer Premium: Design